Rainy Day Fun

 The Children’s Discovery Museum

-- Toddler Time at the Alameda County Library, Newark Branch
+Cuentos, Cantos y Colaciones – Bilingual Songs and Games at the Alameda County Library, Newark Branch

 Rainy day activities at home

 Playing in the dark can be fun!
 Before you start this activity, go into your child’s room or some other room in the house and place some of his favorite toys, books, or other objects around the room.
 To begin this activity, talk about the concept of light and dark.
 Then let your child turn off the light and turn the flashlight on.
-Ask him to try to find his teddy bear or other favorite object with the flashlight.
-As he swings the light around, you can mention all of the thing you see until you get to the teddy bear or other object.
+Ask him/her to try to find his teddy bear or another favorite object with the flashlight.
+As he/she swings the light around, you can mention all of the things you see until you get to the teddy bear or other object.
 You can also review the different parts of a room–ceiling, floor, window, door, closet, bed, dresser–by flashing the light on each.
 (Idea adapted from www.ToddlerToddler.com).

 Line up three or more empty plastic soda bottles or unopened wrapped paper towel rolls.
 Show your toddler how to roll a large rubber ball to knock them over.
 (Taken from Family Education)

-Kuffner, T. (2009).
-The toddler’s busy book: 365 creative learning games and activities to keep your 1 1/2 to 3 year old busy.
+References Kuffner, T. (2009).
+The toddler’s busy book: 365 creative learning games and activities to keep your 1 1/2 to 3-year-old busy.
 Minnetonka, MN: Meadowbrook Press.